Women in China: One-child policy

-Sex selective abortion
+Sex-selective abortion

-In China, males are thought to be of greater value to a family because they take on greater responsibilities, have the capacity to earn higher wages, continue the family line, receive an inheritance, and are able to care for their elderly parents.
-The preference for sons coupled with the one-child-policy have led to a high rate of sex selective abortion in China.
+In China, males are traditionally thought to be of greater value to a family because they take on greater responsibilities, have the capacity to earn higher wages, continue the family line, receive an inheritance, and are able to care for their elderly parents.
+The preference for sons coupled with the one-child-policy have led to a high rate of sex-selective abortion in China.
 Therefore, mainland China has a highly masculine sex ratio.
 Amartya Sen, the Nobel Prize-winning economist, asserted in 1990 that over 100 million women were missing globally, with 50 million women missing from China alone.
-Sen attributed the deficit in the number of women to sex-selective abortion, female infanticide, and inadequate nutrition for girls, all of which have been encouraged by the One-child policy.
+Sen attributed the deficit in the number of women to sex-selective abortion, female infanticide, and inadequate nutrition for girls, all of which have were exacerbated by the One-child policy.

+In 1986, the National Commission for Family Planning and the Ministry of Health prohibited prenatal sex determination except when diagnosing hereditary diseases.Individuals or clinics that violate the prohibition are subject to fines.
+This prohibition was repeatedly affirmed in the 1980s, 1990s, and early 2000s.Since the 1990s, government efforts to promote daughter/son equality in family planning and to eliminate the traditional son preference in China have increased, further accelerating after the United Nations-sponsored Caring for Girls national campaign in 2003.
+Sex-selective abortions in China are illegal.

 The sex ratio between male and female births in mainland China reached 117:100 in the year 2000, substantially more masculine than the natural baseline, which ranges between 103:100 and 107:100.
 It had risen from 108:100 in 1981—at the boundary of the natural baseline—to 111:100 in 1990.
-According to a report by the State Population and Family Planning Commission, there will be 30 million more men than women in 2020, potentially leading to social instability.

-As the One-child policy limits the number of children a family can have, immense social pressures are placed upon women.
+When family planning policies limited the number of children a family could have, immense social pressures are placed upon women.
 Women are mostly blamed when giving birth to a girl.
 Women were subjected to forced abortions if they appear to be having a girl.
 This situation led to higher female infanticide rates and female deaths in China.

 Other Asian regions also have higher than average ratios, including Taiwan (110:100), which does not have a family planning policy.
 Many studies have explored the reason for the gender-based birthrate disparity in China as well as other countries.
 A study in 1990 attributed the high preponderance of reported male births in mainland China to four main causes: diseases which affect females more severely than males; the result of widespread under-reporting of female births; the illegal practice of sex-selective abortion made possible by the widespread availability of ultrasound; and finally, acts of child abandonment and infanticide.